 Britt Myren

-Britt Myren is senior researcher at Atria.
-She is responsible for project management and is involved as a researcher in the Act4Respect Unlimited program.
-Act4Respect Unlimited focuses on the prevention of gender-based physical, sexual and cyber violence among young people/ adults (14-23) and professionals.
+Dr. Britt Myren is senior researcher at Atria.
+She is the projectmanager of the program Act4Respect Unlimited and conducts research.
+Act4Respect Unlimited focuses on the prevention of sexual and (ex-)partner violence among young adults.
+Together with the Collections department, she supervises interns with research on e.g. the history of abortion.

 Email Britt

-Britt completed her master’s degree in Medical Anthropology and Sociology (MAS) at the University of Amsterdam in 2012 in the field of risk perceptions of men and women during pregnancy and childbirth.
-She worked in several research projects in the field of women’s health and rights issues on patient-centered care and inclusive communication.
-She focused on issues of maternal care for women with a migration- or refugee background in various roles.
-She defended in June 2023 her PhD at Radboudumc in the department of Gynecology and Obstetrics on the theme of patient-centered care around adverse events.
-Special attention is given to (social) learning processes in the implementation of an innovation and notions of quality.
+Britt completed her master’s degree in Medical Anthropology and Sociology (MAS) at the University of Amsterdam in 2012.
+She worked in several research projects on patient-centered care in the field of women’s health.
+Within her work she also focused on issues of care for women with a migration- or refugee background.
+She defended her PhD at Radboudumc at the department of Gynecology and Obstetrics on the theme of patient-centered care around adverse events.
+Special attention was given to learning processes and developing an innovative way of working.

 Thematic expertise